 Pressbooks enables you to easily “clone” or copy any public, openly licensed book from one Pressbooks network to your own PressbooksEDU network.
+Instead of using the XML import option, the cloning routine makes use of Pressbooks’ REST API, which allows you to include any objects in the book which have REST endpoints, like embedded H5P activities.

 What is included when you clone a book: